krishvsoni/flask-wiz/README.md

 └── .env
 ```

+3. **Clone From Github**: Fetch your projects from github and clone to your local machine

 3. **Follow the Prompts**: Flask-Wiz will guide you through the setup process, including selecting your desired database and configuring directory structure.

 4. **Start Developing**: Once the setup is complete, you're ready to start developing your Flask application!